 - Bag of Holding: Backpacks of holding are among the magic items in Urban Arcana.

 - Bare-Fisted Monk: the Martial Artist Advanced class, who obtains additional bare-fisted damage through advancement.

-- Bling-Bling-BANG!: There is a simple rule for it: for an extra cost, you can get an item with luxury features, that do nothing on game terms.
-So it is possible to buy gold plated guns, although they are more expensive and has the same effects as a normal gun.
+- Bling-Bling-BANG!: There is a simple rule for it: for an extra cost, you can get an item with luxury features (that do nothing in game terms).
+So it is possible to buy gold plated guns, although they are more expensive and have the same effects as a normal gun.

 - Bug War: In Bughunters.
 The Player Characters are clone soldiers assigned to wage war.